A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Numerical results

 \subsection{Hyper-reduction of the port-to-bubble maps}

-\Cref{fig:hyper_port2bubble} investigates performance of the EQ rule for different tolerances $tol_{\rm eq}$ (cf. \Cref{sec:app_hyper_port2bubble}): \Cref{fig:hyper_port2bubble}(a) shows the behavior of the out-of-sample relative error $E_{\rm avg}$ compared to the OS2 ROM with HF quadrature (dubbed HFQ); Figures \ref{fig:hyper_port2bubble}(b) and \ref{fig:hyper_port2bubble}(c) show the percentage of sampled elements as a function of $m$, for the two archetype components and for several tolerances.
+\Cref{fig:hyper_port2bubble} investigates performance of the EQ rule for different tolerances $tol_{\rm eq}$ (cf. \ref{sec:app_hyper_port2bubble}): Figures \ref{fig:hyper_port2bubble}(a) and \ref{fig:hyper_port2bubble}(b) show the behavior of the out-of-sample relative error compared to the OS2 ROM with HF quadrature (dubbed HFQ); in \Cref{fig:hyper_port2bubble}(a) we depict $E_{\rm avg}$, in \Cref{fig:hyper_port2bubble}(b) we depict $E_{\rm max}$.
+Figures \ref{fig:hyper_port2bubble}(c) and \ref{fig:hyper_port2bubble}(d) show the percentage of sampled elements as a function of $m$, for the two archetype components and for several tolerances.
 We observe that for $tol_{\rm eq} \leq 10^{-10}$ the hyper-reduced OS2 ROM is as accurate as the OS2 ROM with HF quadrature for all values of $m$ considered.
 We further observe that the percentage of sampled elements is between three and five times larger in the internal component --- since $N_{\rm ext}^{\rm e} \approx 3.5 N_{\rm int}^{\rm e}$, we have that the absolute number of sampled elements is nearly the same for the two components.